stevelaver/twitchets/README.md

     - GBLO # Only look for tickets in London

   # How similar the event name in the ticket listing must be to the one you specified.
-  # Defaults to 0.85 if not set, to allow for naming inconsistencies.
+  # Defaults to 0.85 if not set, allowing for naming inconsistencies.  # Between 0-1
   # Between 0-1
   eventSimilarity: 0.85